FLIGHT SOFTWARE & AVIONICS SUITE

 When I first became interested in flight simulation much of the software was rudimentary.

 I settled on using Microsoft's FS9 as a base platform, and after using several add on aircraft I favoured the B737 produced by Precision Manuals Development Group (PMDG).
 Overall, I found the flight model realistic, reliable and the software stable.

-Although a functional glass flight deck is available within the PMDG model (on the computer screen), there are considerable software limitations if wishing to utilize PMDG software on a simulated flight deck.
-Further, since the release of FS9 there have been considerable enhancements within the flight simulator platform culminating in the release of FS10 (FSX).
+Although a functional glass flight deck is available within the PMDG model (on the computer screen), there are considerable software limitations if wishing to utilize PMDG software on a full-feature simulated flight deck.
+Furthermore, since the release of FS9 there have been considerable enhancements within the flight simulator platform culminating in the release of FS10 (FSX).